AbidbinAzhar/AbidbinAzhar/README.md

 ---

 ## 📚 Publications
+### Conference Proceedings

-📄 A Retrospective Study on Bayesian Networks in Machine Learning (2024)
+📄 Azhar, A. B., & Ghafir, S. (2024).
+A Retrospective Study on Bayesian Networks in Machine Learning.
+Proceedings of the 4th International Conference on ICT for Digital, Smart, and Sustainable Development.

-📄 Ethical Flaws of ChatGPT: Evaluating Ethical Concerns Across Various Domains (2025)
+📄 Azhar, A. B., & Ghafir, S. (2025).
+Ethical Flaws of ChatGPT: Evaluating Ethical Concerns Across Various Domains.
+Proceedings of the 5th International Conference on ICT for Digital, Smart, and Sustainable Development.

 ---